 Information sent to Josephus Daniels for his memoirs, July 1933 – February 1934

-Admiral Wilson replied a few days later (from Atlantic City, New Jersey) and promised to send him a copy of his 8 November 1918 report to the Navy Department when he next visited Washington, DC, where his wartime “scrap book” was stored.
+From Atlantic City, New Jersey, Admiral Wilson promised to forward the details of his 8 November 1918 report when he next visited Washington, DC, where his wartime “scrap book” was stored.
 Daniels thanked him, reminded him that he was “getting ready to write a book one of these days” and needed “all the data with reference to the Brest event, so that I will be certain to have it correct”.
 A1.7

 Rebuttal of Roy Howard’s Claims